sirnacnud/ShatteredSprite/README.md

 ```

 ## Limitations
-Currently there isn't support to use effect shaders will the shattered effect is running.
+Currently there isn't support to use effect shaders while the shattered effect is running.

 ## Dependencies
 You need to be using Cocos2d-swift v3.